huggingface/blog/opinion-classification-with-kili.md

 Although we have defined 4 categories, it is inevitable to come across reviews that should have multiple categories or completely weird ones.
 I will add two more labels (which are not to use in modeling) to catch these cases too.

-In our example, I added two more labels (Other, Multi-label).
-I also added a named entity recognition (NER) job just to specify how I decided on a label while labeling.
+In our example, we added two more labels (Other, Multi-label).
+We also added a named entity recognition (NER) job just to specify how we decided on a label while labeling.
 The final interface is shown below

 ![](assets/59_opinion-classification-with-kili/3.png)